Some basics about my therapy practice

 So, I am back to “psychotherapist.”
 Yikes.
 Okay, well my professional background calls me a “Licensed Marriage and Family Therapist.”
 Some people think this means I am essentially a “marriage counselor.”
 Not true.
 Sure, I see married couples pretty often, but I don’t do “marriage counseling” with them (counselors give advice, and generally speaking I do not give advice, I ask questions that help clients find their own answers).

 When I went to school to become a therapist, I had to decide, do I want to become a psychologist?
 A Licensed Clinical Social Worker?
 A Psychiatrist?
+A Licensed Professional Counselor?
 Or a Licensed Marriage and Family Therapist?
-These were the four main kinds of credentials that would allow me to practice therapy in the widest possible venues (including being able to submit claims for my sessions with clients to their insurance companies).
-I decided on Licensed Marriage and Family Therapist in part because the basis for the “approach” or the philosophy behind it seemed to make the most sense in the context of “psychotherapy” (there’s that word again).
-Marriage and Family Therapy is a field that basically believes that the best way to help people achieve a psychologically and emotionally healthy way of living their lives is to incorporate how we function in our family relationships, or put another way, how well our families function as units, and how well we function within them.
-That’s a very broad and generalized statement, but seems to capture the gist of the underlying premise of Marriage and Family Therapy as a way of seeing therapy.
-Anyway, this seemed pretty legitimate to me.
-I just “made sense” to me.
+These were the five main kinds of credentials that would allow me to practice therapy in the widest possible venues (including being able to submit claims for my sessions with clients to their insurance companies).
+Although I am technically also a “Professional Counselor,” for the purposes of selecting a license to provide therapy I decided on Licensed Marriage and Family Therapist.
+The basis for the “approach” or the philosophy behind Marriage and Family Therapy seemed to make the most sense in the context of “psychotherapy” (there’s that word again).
+Marriage and Family Therapy is a field that basically believes the best way to help people achieve a psychologically and emotionally healthy way of living their lives is to incorporate how we function in our important relationships, including family relationships, or put another way, how well our families function as units, and how well we function within them.
 I mean, doesn’t it make sense?
-Its not the whole story of how well we function in our lives, but it seems to be a good starting point.
+How we function in our families and our primary relationships is not the whole story of how well we function in our lives, but it seems to be a good starting point.

 There are many different “schools” of family therapy, each with its own ideas of how to gauge whether a family is functioning well and how to apply different ideas and techniques in therapy to bring about changes toward more healthy functioning.
 I found some of these approaches and ideas helpful, some were bizarre, some seemed useless, some I still use today, after practicing therapy for over ten years, including family systems theories, narrative therapy, cognitive behavioral therapy (CBT), experiential therapy, existential therapy, and solution focused therapy.
 I still believe I made a good choice in deciding to become a family therapist for my credentials.
 It has served me and my clients well, but it is only a small part of what I have come to know is important for providing clients the help they need in therapy.